 Take a deeper look at coping and healing with our mindfulness meditation-based wellness course.
 AMA combines the ancient wisdom of mindfulness meditation practices and Te Ao Māori with teachings from psychology and neuroscience.
 More than 40 years of clinical research suggests mindfulness meditation can help you and your whānau:

 - harness the power of the mind-body connection for balance, increased relaxation and wellbeing

 - respond wisely to challenging thoughts, emotions, reactions and behaviours

 - grow in self-awareness, self-compassion and resilience

-- cope with chronic pain and illness in helpful ways
+- cope effectively with chronic pain, illness and sleep difficulties

 Self-management Education Programme

 Manage Better is a peer-led self-management course for anyone who has a long-term condition or is a caregiver for someone with a long-term condition such as diabetes, depression, chronic pain, heart disease, asthma or anxiety.

 You will learn self-management techniques ‒ from someone who has been on the same journey as you ‒ such as planning, healthy eating and exercising, sleeping, working with healthcare providers, problem solving and decision making to help manage your health condition.